ekiametis/typescript-example/README.md

   - 1.8. `routes` - All express routes can be found here.
   - 1.9. `use-cases` - It's a folder structured based on the pattern "Package-by-feature" reflecting a feature in the application written by use cases, but it could be a user story, or adapted to a feature of the system.
 In this folder I'll write the controller, the use case bussiness service, the data tranfer object to convert data and the test specification.
 By this way we can notice and develop high cohesion code and split our system modules in a good format respecting SOLID principles.
   - 1.10. `utils` - Folder with which includes many kinds of utility functions.

+  # 2. REST

+  This service was develop to provide some resources to manipulate an entity called users.
+This is just an example to show you some best practices when you are develooing some resources in REST protocol.

+  `GET` - This http method is used to retrieve some data.
+So if you are searching for something, you can use this resource to get some information.
+  `POST` - This http method is frequently used to create some entity, but also can be used to upload some content for example, but usually you use POST when you are inserting some new content.
+  `PUT` - When you wish to update some data you should use this resource to change the state or change some content about your entity.
+  `PATCH` - Patch means that you can change your state or update some fields about your entity.
+This is not a rule but as best practices you should use this http method to do something like that.

+  **Note1**: `This project has a folder called in ´src/openapi´ where there is a set of files splitted by versions which is about openapi specification.
+Openapi is a kind of specification to write interfaces for modern APIs.
+So you can describe all resources by writing a file followed by openapi specification rules.`

+  **Note 2**: `There is a middleware being used called 'express-openapi-validator'.
+You can figure out all the features in npm repository about this library, but it allow us describe a an openapi file and the middleware validates the request and response against what is specified.
+So I use this to garantee all the requests data.`

+  ## 2.1. - Create users

+  So first to create an user you should use the resource `/users (POST)`.
+Users can be created here.

+  ## 2.2. - Filter users

+  If you want to retrieve all the users or use some filter to retrieve specific kind of users you should use the resource `/users (GET)`.
+It allow us filter the result passing some query parameters which were offered.

+  ## 2.3. - Retrieve an user

+  To retrieve a specific user you should use the resource `/users/{id} (GET)`. `id` is always provided on user's creation.
+So to retrieve a specific user we are using the unique identifier about our entity.

+  ## 2.4. - Update an user

+  Sometimes we would like to change our data, our entity data.
+To do this with users you should use the resource `/users/{id} (PUT)`.
+Again you see here the unique identifier of users.
+It's because we want to change the data of a specific user.

+  ## 2.5. - Update some user field

+  Here, on this project this resource is just to manipulate the `birthdate` field of our entity called user.
+You should do this calling the resource `/users/{id} (PATCH)`.
+This is just a simple example to show you the propose of the http verb, but it could be used to manipulate some state or more data.
+But is more consistent update all data using the http verb `PUT`. `PATCH` is more used to manipulate just a piece of all of our entity.